Javier Bermejo

 Javier Bermejo Merino (born 23 December 1978 in Puertollano) is a Spanish athlete specializing in the high jump.
 He competed at the 2004 and 2008 Summer Olympics without qualifying for the final.

-His personal best jump is 2.28 metres achieved in 2004 and 2009.
+His personal best jump is 2.28 metres, achieved in 2004.
+He matched this height twice in 2009, at competitions in Madrid and Castellón.
+His career highlights include a gold medal at the 2006 lbero-American Championships and a 9th-place overall finish at the 2005 European Indoor Championships.